aleross/angular-segment-analytics/README.md

     segmentProvider.identify('user-id', {});
 });
 ```
-Read more about calling analytics.js methods below.
+Read more about calling analytics.js in the API Documentation.

 ### Constant